Want to make a difference in your neighborhood?

 8. Send out a reminder email.
 One week in advance, send emails to any community partners and volunteers to remind them of tasks and your meetup spot for the upcoming event.
 Include what supplies will be available (and if people have to bring anything of their own).
 Also, make sure to scope out details (and share) the questions people will be asking – where restrooms are, what refreshments will be on site, the start and end time of the cleanup, and which areas are within your ‘goal’ area.

-9. Day of Event: Bring your A-game and get ready for a kickass event!
+9. Day of Event: Bring your A-game and prepare for a great event!
 Have volunteer sign-in sheets including what equipment they are using to track returns.
 (The city can charge for equipment not returned.)

-Holloschutz also had a wider-goal in mind when planning the local cleanup:
+Holloschutz also had a broader goal in mind when planning the local cleanup:

 “While I love Fairmount, I did this cleanup for the whole city.
 The cleanup is a chance for area residents to show their pride in their community by working together for the common good.
 Their efforts also have a citywide effect because the trash collected will not go into the sewers and rivers to pollute other areas.”